Climate change in the region

-In order to better understand the likely impacts of climate change on managing natural resources and to strategically address them, the board has undertaken or participated in the following investigations in recent times:
+In order to better understand the likely impacts of climate change on managing natural resources and to strategically address them, the board has undertaken or participated in the following investigations:

-- an assessment of the impact of climate change on the region’s surface water resources
+Surface water: an assessment of the impact of climate change on the region’s surface water resources.

 Climate adaptation thinking and action